Matthew joined the Mayor’s Fund in October 2012. The Charity’s focus is on accelerating social mobility.

 Events Manager & PA to Chief Executive

-Cathy is an experienced PA, project manager and events Manager.
+Cathy is an experienced PA, project manager and events manager.
 She joined the Mayor’s Fund in April 2010.
-She also leads on event management and provides PA support to the Chief Executive and manages the Board of Trustees. .
+She leads on event management, provides PA support to the Chief Executive and administrative support to the Board of Trustees.
+She is also Office Manager.

 Before joining the Mayor’s Fund, Cathy worked in organisational development at Guardian News and Media.